nazan/time-capsule/readme.md

         > ["op":2, "key_gid":xyz, "code":#SK2]

         which in turn will trigger step 5 to repeat until all slices of key_gid xyz is intercepted by tictoc.ctrl0 where it will be reconstituted and stored as a whole.
-6. Alice awaits while the above process completes, concluding with her intercepting the whole symetric key SK.
+6. Bob awaits while the above process completes, concluding with her intercepting the whole symetric key SK.
-7. Alice either asks abc.com to decrypt and display contents of M by sending it SK or given Alice knows how to perform the decryption algorithm Alice does the decryption herself without the need to make further calls to abc.com.
+7. Bob either asks abc.com to decrypt and display contents of M by sending it SK or given Bob knows how to perform the decryption algorithm Bob does the decryption herself without the need to make further calls to abc.com.